-Hiding in a trash strewn alley, I pulled a trench coat and fedora out of my backpack.
-I would’ve gotten out my favorite leather jacket, but the hole on the right sleeve was too much an eyesore since the recent victorious final battle against the Chimera aliens back in Tokyo.
-And the present that Ichigo gave to me… I didn’t see fit to open it now.
+Hiding in a trash-strewn alley, I pulled a trench coat and fedora out of my backpack.
+I would’ve gotten out my favorite jean jacket, but the hole on the right sleeve was too much an eyesore since the recent victorious final battle against the Chimera aliens back in Tokyo.
+And the present that Ichigo gave to me, I didn’t see fit to open it now.
 I was in a new place where nobody knew my name.
 Or, as of Jump City, my powers.
-'Twas a fresh start for me.
+It was a fresh start for me.
 Putting on my trench coat and fedora, I slung my backpack on my shoulder and headed out into the streets, my long brunette hair in a ponytail.
-As I walked down the sidewalk, block after block, there would be at least two or three punks who think they’re so cool sniffing out citizens as if they were slabs of meat, and then cornering them until they got what they wanted… and then some.
+As I walked down the sidewalk, block after block, there would be at least two or three punks who thought they were so cool sniffing out citizens as if they were slabs of meat, and then cornering them until they got what they wanted, and then some.

 I was just walking past the electronics store, the window just full of TVs when a special news report came on.
 I stopped walking to watch.
 I’ve developed a tendency to watch the news now and again to see what’s going on.

-“In a press conference today at Stock Tronics Incorporated,” the news said, “New York’s leading new technology firm, founder and CEO Dr. Baxter Stockman was on hand to unveil his latest innovation.”
+“In a press conference today at Stock Tronics Incorporated,” the news reporter said, “New York’s leading new technology firm, founder and CEO Dr. Baxter Stockman, was on hand to unveil his latest innovation.”

-The television showed an African American man wearing glasses and lab coat and had a buzz cut hairdo.
+The television showed an African American man wearing glasses and a lab coat with a buzz-cut hairdo.

 ‘Ever growing?’
 This just became interesting.